NewEnglandTravelPlanner.com Logo Pittsfield, Massachusetts

 Founded as Pontoosuck Plantation in 1753, Pittsfield was later renamed in honor of British Prime Minister William Pitt, who championed the colonists’ cause before the American Revolution.

-Water power brought commerce and industry, helping Pittsfield (map) to grow into the largest town (population 7500) in the Berkshire Hills.
+Pittsfield has an interesting history.
+Water power from the many creeks flowing into the Housatonic River brought commerce and industry, helping Pittsfield to grow into the largest town in the Berkshire Hills.

-The Merino sheep brought from Spain in 1807 provided the raw material to make Pittsfield a woolen manufacturing center.
+The Merino sheep brought from Spain in 1807 provided the raw material to make Pittsfield the center of woolen manufacturing in the United States.

 In 1891 Pittsfield electrical entrepreneur William Stanley produced the first electric transformer, giving birth to a company later to be known as General Electric.

-As with so many New England towns, changing trade and commerce patterns took away many of Pittsfield's sources of wealth later in the 20th century, so the city redefined itself as the commercial and cultural center of the Berkshires.
+As with so many New England towns, changing trade and commerce patterns took away many of Pittsfield's sources of wealth later in the 20th century, so the city redefined itself as the commercial and cultural center of the Berkshires, although the large SABIC Innovative Plastics factory on the east side of the city still provides many jobs.

 Pittsfield Transportation